- Published on

 LDAP rustykey.htb 389 DC [+] rustykey.htb\rr.parker from ccache

-- The tester then used the
+- I then used the

 netexecto grab some data for thebloodhoundtool's Enumeration.